Reviews You Can Rely On

 The Fox River Chatter Ultra Lightweight is a well-rounded performer to fit the needs of most skiers at an approachable price.
 While nothing blew us away, the Chatter delivered reliable performance.
 Our feet were warm and dry for most days, ranging from 15 to 40 degrees.
 The fit was far superior to models of a similar price point but less refined than its high-priced competitors.
 Beyond its impressive performance and price, this sock is made in the USA and backed by a lifetime warranty.
 The company states that if you are unsatisfied with the socks' quality, you can return them for a replacement.

-The Chatter Ultra performed well across each category but has shortcomings compared to other models.
-While the fit is generally good, it could be improved with a more discreet toe seam and more compression zones.
-The toe seam was more noticeable than on other models when wearing tighter-fitting ski boots.
-We also noticed the sock's tendency to slide down thinner calves, and the fit of the heel and instep can become loose over a riding day.
-The full-synthetic construction has slightly less breathability than wool models.
-These things aside, the Chatter is an excellent selection for anyone looking to enter the ski sock world or continue to build their quiver with a smaller financial burden.
+The Chatter Ultra performed well across every testing metric but has some notable drawbacks compared to other socks.
+The fit is generally good, but we think a more discreet toe seam and more compression zones would be an improvement.
+The toe seam was more noticeable than other models we tested when wearing tighter-fitting ski boots.
+We also noticed this sock tends to slide down thinner calves, and the fit of the heel and instep can become loose over a riding day.
+Finally, the full-synthetic construction is a little less breathable than wool socks.
 The Eurosock 1112 Ski Zone Medium is another decent, affordable option, especially if you only need a ski sock a handful of days per year.
+Caveats aside, the Chatter is a great choice for anyone looking to enter the ski sock world or continue to build their quiver with a smaller financial burden.

 ski socks - the fox river chatter is a solid option to add to your quiver.